stouffer/EvoGeoModules/manuscript/manuscript.md

 interactions and its applicability to ecological questions.
 Local networks show little to no signal of coevolution and, the strength of coevolution between two species does not predict how frequently they interact.
-In opposition to the frequent assumptions that phylogenetic structure is a key driver of community structure[@cave09;@mouq12], our data reveal that at ecologically relevant spatial scales, this impact is actually minimal.
+In opposition to the frequent assumption that phylogenetic structure is a key driver of community structure [@cave09;@mouq12], our data reveal that at ecologically relevant spatial scales, this impact is actually minimal.
 Yet, individual interactions are able to retain their coevolutionary signal even when the community they are woven into is not.
-These discrepancies also provide a roadmap about how this gap between our appreciation of the role of coevolution, and its empirically measurable outcomes, is to be bridged by future research: our results suggest that local network structure is far more likely to affect coevolution than it is to be driven by it; this implies that network structure is the *mechanism* by which coevolution proceeds, rather than the imprint it leaves in ecological communities.
+But these discrepancies do actually provide a clear roadmap about how this gap between our appreciation of the role of coevolution, and its empirically measurable outcomes, is to be bridged by future research: our results suggest that local network structure is far more likely to affect coevolution than it is to be driven by it;
+this implies that network structure is the *mechanism* by which coevolution proceeds, rather than the imprint it leaves on ecological communities.

 # Methods Summary